May 25. Today's Birthdays

 Nurmagambetov fought until 1945 as a commander of a machine-gun platoon, commander of the rifle battalion of the 1052 Rifle Regiment of the 301 class two Suvorov Donetsk Order of the fifth Berlin Rifle Division Shock Army.

-He took part in the liberation of Krasnodar krai, Ukraine, Moldavia, Western Belarus, and Poland.
+He took part in liberation of Krasnodar krai, Ukraine, Moldavia, Western Belarus, and Poland.

+Yerbolat Ospanov (1967) – Chairman of the Board of Kazakhstan Sustainability Foundation.

 He took up his current post in February 2020.